The Bridge of 1799

 Also located in Parc des Ponts de Pont Breaux is the bridge that spanned Bayou Teche from 1855 to 1891.
 The bridge, like most of the bridges along Bayou Teche at that time, was a turntable bridge.

 In 1863, Confederate troops burned the bridge to prevent the passage of Union troops.
 Union troops found the bridge to be repairable, and their repairs to the bridge sustained it in Breaux Bridge until 1891, when it was moved to the neighboring community of Ruth.
 In recent years Ruth constructed a new bridge and the Bridge of 1855 was returned to its original location and reassembled to run along Bayou Teche, rather than across it, and now serves as an outdoor cultural events stage, as well as a fishing pier.

 The Bridge of 1899 was our first steel bridge.
 It collapsed , fortunately with no casualties, 50 years after it was erected and was replaced by our current bridge.

-The Bridge of 1950 (current bridge, shown at right)
+The Bridge of 1950 (current bridge, shown in photo)